Trogón Enmascarado

 Distribution

 Other Forested Areas: Apart from the major regions mentioned above, the Masked Trogon may also occur in other forested areas with appropriate habitat conditions.
-These areas could include pockets of suitable forest cover in different parts of the country, where the trogons can find food, shelter, and breeding sites.
+These areas could include pockets of fit forest cover in different parts of the country, where the trogons can find food, shelter, and breeding sites.

 Taxonomy